Assistance for Voters with Disabilities

 In 2006, the County of San Mateo purchased and implemented a direct recording electronic voting system, the Hart InterCivic eSlate voting system, enabling voters with disabilities to vote privately and independently for the first time.
 This system includes the Disabled Access Unit, which includes audio ballot reading technology, uniquely shaped large buttons with Braille descriptions, a lower overall height to permit wheelchair-based use, and technology that permits use of adaptive interface devices such as sip-and-puff and buddy buttons to control the input.
 The eSlate system, including the Disabled Access Unit, is available at polling places throughout the County, including during early voting and on election day, and voters with disabilities may also contact us to schedule a time at the location of their preference during early voting to vote using the Disabled Access Unit.

 Through site visits and cooperation from various facilities throughout San Mateo County, all polling locations are ADA accessible to voters with disabilities under ADA Title II and in compliance with guidelines set by the Secretary of State of California.

 In 2015, the Registration & Elections Division founded the Voter Accessibility Advisory Committee (VAAC), a committee designed to provide guidance and information on accessibility matters related to the conduct of elections.
 You may read more about the VAAC’s role here.

-For voters with disabilities, the San Mateo County Registration & Elections Division offers three options to assist when given a minimum 24-hour notice.
-They are:
+For voters with disabilities, the San Mateo County Registration & Elections Division offers three options:

 - Request to have a Vote by Mail ballot delivered to the voter’s home by Election Officers.